Skip to content

 • 2

-Employer's 8.33% EPS contribution does NOT accumulate in your EPF balance.
-If you work less than 10 years, you get a withdrawal benefit instead of pension.
+The employer's 8.33% EPS contribution does not accumulate in your EPF balance.
+It goes to a pension fund and earns nothing visible to you.
+If you leave service before 10 years, you get a scheme certificate or withdrawal benefit instead of a monthly pension.

 • 3

-After 10 years of EPS contributions, you get a monthly pension from age 58.
-The formula: Pension = (Pensionable Salary x Pensionable Service) / 70.
+After 10 years of EPS contributions, you become eligible for a monthly pension from age 58.
+The formula is: Pension = (Pensionable Salary x Pensionable Service) / 70.
+Pensionable salary is capped at Rs.
+15,000 regardless of your actual salary.

 • 4